HannibalAPE/Scene-Text-Detection-with-Scribble-Line/README.md

 ## Weak Annotations
-- Note: some images of the original datasets need to be rotataed 90° to ues the following annotations.
+- Note: some images of the original datasets need to be rotataed 90° to fit the following annotations.
 We will share the image list as soon as possible.
 - Google Drive: https://drive.google.com/file/d/1Z4iAF4jLdZ6GZNGNgbFxa1HeHMRsqz4J/view?usp=sharing

 ## Citing the related works